Okiana/cv-assets/README.md

 ## Summary

-I really enjoy working as a JavaScript full-stack developer.
-I feel great when working both in the front-end and in the back-end.
-For me teamwork is a fun and inspirational part of the process.
-I think a person can always learn from everything and everyone.
+Passionate JavaScript developer with experience in both front-end and back-end development.
+I thrive in dynamic environments where teamwork fosters creativity and innovation.
+I believe in continuous learning and growth, embracing challenges as opportunities to expand my expertise.
+Stepping out of my comfort zone is not just a challenge but a chance to gain new perspectives and skills.

 ## Work Experience

-**SAP Labs Bulgaria.** - **JavaScript Developer** - Sofia, Bulgaria - September - 2019 - Now_
+**SAP Labs Bulgaria.** - **JavaScript Developer** - Sofia, Bulgaria - _September 2019 - Now_

 My responsibilities included: